salujajaskeerat/ELP305-TribeD-documentation/index.md

 8. The working system must require minimal supervision, including protective coverings, automated systems, and a single point of contact for all the user interfaces.

-9. Circuit breakers must be added to handle the excessive load.There must be a system to efficiently store distinct types of energy (AC/DC) from various sources without interference.
+9. Circuit breakers must be added to handle the excessive load.
+There must be a system to efficiently store distinct types of energy (AC/DC) from various sources without interference.

-10. There must be a system to efficiently store distinct type of energy(AC/DC) from various sources without interference.
+10. There must be a system to efficiently store distinct types of energy(AC/DC) from various sources without interference.

 11. Provisions to cut-off storage and sell off surplus energy.